ENGL2401 Netflicks: Cinema and Long-form Television

 - Students are able to (1) understand the differences and similarities between cinema and television; (2) analyse the basic structures of screen dramas; (3) compose written essays and responses that expose the effects of films and television programs; (4) engage in discussions which demonstrate clear listening, speaking and forensic skills in class environments; and (5) locate film and television studies within the critical framework of English and Cultural Studies.

-- Typically this unit is assessed in the following ways: (1) tutorial participation; (2) critical exercise; and (3) research essay.
+- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) critical exercise; and (3) research essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.